saad-alsaad/CourseraScraper/README.md

 ### Coursera Scraper Script

+<h4>A Python Script implemented to scrap courses from Coursera.
+The script will return courses based on keywords passed to the script and generate results.csv that contains the course name, URL, rating, tag, and description.</h4>

 <p>main.py script built to scrap courses from <a href="https://www.coursera.org">Coursera</a>. the script will return courses from the first page only</p>
 <p>main.py script takes --keyword <value> argument to search for courses with specific keyword</p>
 <p>tester.py script has some unit tests</p>